Standing out during a job search is an uphill battle. One thing that can help: linking to a personal website at the top of your resume or application.

 Most people will, at most, have a LinkedIn profile—that's an opportunity to set yourself apart.
 A website lets you show off accomplishments and skills in a way that goes beyond a standard resume or job application.
 They also tend to rank high in search results for your name, giving you more control over what employers see when they search for you.

 There are plenty of ways to make your job search go more smoothly.
-You can streamline your job search sources, learn new skills to set yourself apart, and even automate the process of networking.
+You can streamline your job search sources, learn new skills to set yourself apart, use AI tools, and even automate the process of networking.
 But the value of a website shouldn't be overlooked.

 Let's talk a bit more about why and how you should build a website as part of your job search.

 Looking for a job?
 Learn how automation skills can help you get one.

 Most people don't know how to internet.
 Building a personal website is a great way to show—not tell—that you're tech-savvy.